busterbenson/public/Codex.md

 4. The number of living languages in the world will drop to under 100
 5. Genetically modified foods will become the norm
 6. Coral reefs and the ocean ecosystems are going to break with unknown consequences
-7. Solar and wind will slowly replace gas and oil
+7. Solar will slowly overcome gas and oil in usage

 ### On Biases
 1. We tend to favor the beautiful